iplass/package-iplass/README.md

 - `TOMCAT_CONNECTOR_HTTP_SECURE`
   default value: `false`
   Set the `secure` attribute of the http connector element in ${CATALINA_HOME}/conf/server.xml.

+##### 3.1.40 or later, 3.2.15 or later versions
+If you are using 3.1.40 or later or 3.2.15 or later versions, the following environment variables are available.
+You can specify the iPLAss configuration file URL and the JDBC driver download URL to be used in the initial configuration.

+- `IPLASS_DOWNLOAD_URL_JDBC_DRIVER`
+  default value: none
+  When the container is launched for the first time, the JDBC driver is downloaded from the specified URL.
+- `IPLASS_DOWNLOAD_URL_CONFIG_ZIP`
+  default value: none
+  When the container is started for the first time, a ZIP compressed file of iPLAss configuration information is downloaded from the specified URL and extracted to the IPLASS_HOME directory.

 ##### 3.0.10 or older versions
 for 3.0.10 or older versions, it is necessary to specify the following environment variables in command lines.